combustion-community/workshop-2025/venue.md

 ## Venue

-The workshop will be held at Northeastern University.
-Details to follow.
+The workshop will be held at Northeastern University, in 211 Hastings Hall ([316 Huntington Ave, Boston, MA](https://maps.app.goo.gl/jLxiHFWnbqRUXd1W6)).
+The building is the same as a local YMCA, but 316 Huntington Ave has a distinct entrance.
+Follow the signs for Hastings Hall.
+We will start in Room 211.

-A flat travel reimbursement will be available for non-local workshop participants to cover one hotel night and and 1.5 days of meals.
+A flat travel reimbursement has been requested from The U.S. National Science Foundation for non-local workshop participants to cover one hotel night and and 1.5 days of meals.
 In addition, coffee/tea and some snacks will be provided at coffee breaks during the workshop.

 ### Travel information